MicroBlocksCN/microblocks-learn/data/activities/README.md

 [[/safety]]
 ```

+The `h4` produces an uppercase coloured small title.
+The `h3` produces a standard black title.
+They can be used individually or combined.
+When they are usedtogether, the `h4` must appear on top, expressing the nature of the note ('fact', 'safety', etc.).

+#### Footnotes

 Another particularity of our rendering of MarkDown files is that you can add
 footnotes to images using similar syntax, like so: